 The Princeton Review students take proctored practice tests in all its live courses.
 The amount varies between four and six, depending on which course you choose.
 In either case, you won’t find more with any other company on this list.
-The Princeton Review offers self-paced and live online courses as well as some pretty affordable private tutoring, but there aren’t many live in-person classes, so students who prefer this type of learning environment may be better off with Kaplan.
+The Princeton Review offers self-paced and live online courses as well as some pretty affordable private tutoring, but there aren’t any live in-person classes, so students who prefer this type of learning environment may be better off with Kaplan.

 What to Expect

-The Fundamentals course includes four proctored practice exams and the Ultimate course has six.
+The Fundamentals course includes four proctored practice exams and the LSAT 165 course has six.
 This type of practice is crucial because it enables you to test your time management skills as well as your knowledge of the material.
 It also prepares you for what you’ll encounter on test day.
 You’ll likely experience less anxiety about taking a proctored exam if you’ve already done it before, and less stress usually leads to a higher score.